Lucas Meirelles Lucas Meirelles

 Building a better industry at scale

-In Ghana, where tilapia farming has become a vital part of the national diet and rural economy, the question is no longer whether aquaculture will grow, but how it can grow responsibly.
+In Ghana, tilapia farming already plays a central role in the national diet and rural economy.
+The question is no longer whether aquaculture will expand, but how that growth can be guided in a way that is responsible, inclusive, and resilient.

 Indonesia - Scaling Sustainability Through a Jurisdictional Lens